AdobeDocs/analytics.en/help/components/c-calcmetrics/cm-totals.md

 How calculated metric totals are displayed differs between [DNL Reports &amp; Analytics] and [DNL Analysis Workspace].
 This section explains the differences.

-## Calculated metrics totals in [!DNL Reports &amp; Analytics]
+## Calculated metrics totals in [!DNL Reports & Analytics]

-When you view reports in [!DNL Reports &amp; Analytics], calculated metrics always display `n/a` under the total.
+When you view reports in [!DNL Reports & Analytics], calculated metrics always display `n/a` under the total.
 Since all calculated metrics are user-defined, there are many circumstances where this total doesn't make sense.
 Consider the following example:

 Your organization has created the calculated metric [orders] / [visits] to determine the percentage of visits that purchased something on your site.
 If you brought this metric into a products report, several products are attributed to a single order.
 And, several products are attributed to a single visit.
 If a calculated metric total was included in this report, the following questions arise: